OpenBSD: Subprojects

 Some subsystems have been integrated into other BSD operating systems, and many are available as packages for use in other Unix-like systems.

-OpenBSD runs nearly all of its standard daemons within chroot and privsep security structures by default, as part of hardening the base system.

 The Calgary Internet Exchange was formed in 2012, in part to serve the needs of the OpenBSD project.

 In 2017, Isotop, a French project aiming to adapt OpenBSD to desktops and laptops, using xfce then dwm, started to be developed.

 Third-party components

 OpenBSD includes a number of third-party components, many with OpenBSD-specific patches, such as X.Org, Clang (the default compiler on several architectures), GCC, (Note: As of OpenBSD 6.3, either Clang 5.0.1, GCC 4.2.1 or GCC 3.3.6 is shipped, depending on the platform.)
 Perl, NSD, Unbound, ncurses, GNU binutils, GDB, and AWK.